Paul Douglas (Illinois politician): Government service and city politics

 As the 1920s drew to a close, Douglas got more involved in politics.
 He served as an economic advisor to Republican governor Gifford Pinchot of Pennsylvania and Democratic governor Franklin D. Roosevelt of New York.
 Along with Chicago lawyer Harold L. Ickes, he launched a campaign against public utility tycoon Samuel Insull's stock market manipulations.
 Working with the state legislature, he helped draft laws regulating utilities and establishing old-age pensions and unemployment insurance.
-By the early 1930s, he was vice chairman of the League for Independent Political Action, a member of the Farmer-Labor Party's national committee, and treasurer of the American Commonwealth Political Federation.
+By the early 1930s he was vice chairman of the League for Independent Political Action, a member of the Farmer-Labor Party's national committee, and treasurer of the American Commonwealth Political Federation.

-A registered Independent, Douglas felt that the Democratic Party was too corrupt and the Republican Party was too reactionary, views that he expressed in a 1932 book, The Coming of a New Party, in which he supported the creation of a party similar to the British Labour Party.
-That year, he supported Socialist candidate Norman Thomas for President of the United States.
+A registered Independent, Douglas felt that the Democratic Party was too corrupt and the Republican Party was too reactionary; he expressed these views in a 1932 book, The Coming of a New Party, in which he supported the creation of a party similar to the British Labour Party.
+In that year he supported Socialist candidate Norman Thomas for President of the United States.

 After Roosevelt's victory in the election, Douglas, at the recommendation of his friend Harold Ickes, was appointed to serve on the Consumers' Advisory Board of the National Recovery Administration.
 In 1935, however, the Supreme Court ruled that the Administration was unconstitutional, and it was abolished.

-That year, Douglas made his first foray into electoral politics, campaigning for the endorsement of the local Republican Party for mayor of Chicago.
-Although the party endorsed someone else, Douglas continued to work with them to get their candidate elected to the city council from the 5th Ward.
-A strong Socialist candidate split the reform vote, however, and Democratic Party candidate James Cusack was elected.
+In that year Douglas made his first foray into electoral politics, campaigning for the endorsement of the local Republican Party for mayor of Chicago.
+He was unsuccessful, however.
+After this, Douglas attempted to run for mayor atop the ticket of a newly created third party.
+However, his efforts to collect the necessary 56,000 petition signatures for his party to appear on the ballot were unsuccessful.
+Although the Republican Party had not endorsed him for mayor, Douglas supported their 5th ward city council nominee.
+However, a strong Socialist candidate in that ward split the reform vote, and Democratic Party nominee James Cusack was elected.